yagovfcastro/PostgreSQL/README.md

 # PostgreSQL
-Here I store the data bases I tried to make using PostgreSQL
+Here I store the databases I tried to make using PostgreSQL